paradoxzss/Warriors-Linux/README.md

 # Warriors-Linux
-A Arch Linux based distro themed after the book series Warriors.
+#A Arch Linux based distro themed after the book series Warriors.
+# currently a work in progress, hopfully a ISO will be made by 2024.